 On gaining his PhD from the University of Leningrad in 1928, he worked on quantum theory at the University of Göttingen in Germany, where his research into the atomic nucleus provided the basis for his doctorate.
 He was invited to Niels Bohr’s Institute for Theoretical Physics at the University of Copenhagen from 1928 to 1931, with a break in 1929 to work with Ernest Rutherford at the Cavendish Laboratory, Cambridge.
 He continued to study the atomic nucleus, and was the first to propose a “liquid drop” model of the atom (which treats the nucleus of an atom as a drop of incompressible nuclear fluid) which Neils Bohr and John Wheeler later went on to develop.
 He also worked on stellar physics with Robert Atkinson and Fritz Houtermans.

-In 1928, Gamow described the theory of the alpha decay of a nucleus via quantum tunnelling, the first successful explanation of the behaviour of radioactive elements using quantum theory.
+In 1928, Gamow described the theory of the alpha decay of a nucleus via quantum tunneling, the first successful explanation of the behavior of radioactive elements using quantum theory.
 According to classical physics, it takes an enormous amount of energy to pull apart the nucleus of an atom, and particles are confined to the nucleus because of the high energy requirement to escape the very strong potential.
 In quantum mechanics, however, there is a finite probability that the particle can “tunnel” through the potential and escape (alpha decay), as Gamow demonstrated from first principles through a relationship between the half-life of the particle and the energy of the emission.

 After his time in Copenhagen, Gamow returned to the USSR and worked at a number of Soviet establishments before deciding to flee Russia due to the increased oppression.
-His first two attempts in 1932 to defect with his wife, fellow physicist Lyubov Vokhminzeva, by kayaking 250 kilometres across the Black Sea to Turkey, and then from Murmansk to Norway, were both foiled by poor weather.
+His first two attempts in 1932 to defect with his wife, fellow physicist Lyubov Vokhminzeva, by kayaking 250 kilometers across the Black Sea to Turkey, and then from Murmansk to Norway, were both foiled by poor weather.
 Eventually, the two successfully defected while attending the 1933 Solvay Conference for physicists in Brussels, Belgium.

 They moved to the United States in 1934, and Gamow began working as Professor of Physics at George Washington University in Washington DC, where he remained until 1954.
 During this time, he collaborated with Edward Teller, and the two published some important joint papers, including one on beta decay in 1936, and one on a theory of the internal structures of red giant stars in 1942.
 He became a naturalized American in 1940.